rimmertzelle/object-oriented-programming/2-canvas/readme.md

 All code is based on the ts-skeleton-app template.

 - starter code is found in the start folder.
-- end code is found in the end folder.
+- end code is found in the finished folder.

 ## Helpfull links